The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||255 miles (411 km)|

-Trains from Paris to Düsseldorf cover the 255 miles (411 km) long trip taking on average 4 h 12 min with our travel partners like Thalys, Deutsche Bahn, Deutsche Bahn with connection, TGV or SNCB.
-Normally, there are 2 trains operating per day, including direct services available.
-While the average ticket price for this journey costs around £88, you can find the cheapest train ticket for as low as £73.
+Trains from Paris to Düsseldorf cover the 255 miles (411 km) long trip taking on average 3 h 46 min with our travel partners like Deutsche Bahn, Thalys or Deutsche Bahn with connection.
+Normally, there is 1 train operating per day, including direct services available.
+You can get the cheapest train tickets for this route for as low as £66, but the average price of train tickets is £87.
 Travellers depart most frequently from Paris Gare de Lyon and arrive in Düsseldorf Hbf.

-Find the best trains between Paris and Düsseldorf with Omio's travel partners SNCB, Deutsche Bahn and Thalys from £73.
-We can find you the best deals, timetables and tickets when comparing and booking the best trip.
+Find the best trains from Paris to Düsseldorf with Omio's travel partners Thalys and Deutsche Bahn from £66.
+We can find you the best deals, timetables and tickets when comparing and booking the best journey.

 Whether visiting this commercial German hub for business or leisure, travellers will find a trains from Paris to Dusseldorf to suit any schedule.
 Everyday, up to four direct trains travel this route, getting straight to Dusseldorf in under four hours.
 On top of that, there are multiple options for non-direct trains with departure times throughout the day and early night.